Play, Grow, Read

-press release: The Monona Public Library, together with The Friends of the Monona Public Library and The Monona Public Library Foundation, will hold a party for the whole family to celebrate reading and the Library’s early literacy initiative, 1000 Books Before Kindergarten.
-January 22, 2017 from 1:30 – 5pm drop in at the Monona Public Library for fun activities for all ages including a woodland animals photo booth, Wisconsin Water Library science station, literacy station, read and play puppet corner, and an indoor StoryWalk®!
+press release: The Monona Public Library, together with The Monona Public Library Foundation, will hold a party for the whole family to celebrate reading and the Library’s early literacy initiative, 1000 Books Before Kindergarten.
+February 3, 2018 from 9:30 – 11:30am come to the Monona Public Library, 1000 Nichols Road, Monona, to enjoy fun activities for all ages!

-2:30pm The 2nd Annual 1000 Books Before Kindergarten Graduation Celebration.
+• 10:30 The 3rd Annual 1000 Books Before Kindergarten Graduation Celebration—Drop-in, no registration necessary

 Join us to honor children who have accomplished reading 1,000 books before kindergarten.
-The Cat in the Hat & Mother Goose will be there to hand out 1000 Books Before Kindergarten Certificates & Awards.
-We’ll also enjoy our featured speaker from Monona Grove School District, Anne McRoberts.

-4:00PM Performance by the popular CRITTERrrrMAN!
-Chris is a favorite entertainer for our Family Fun programs at the Monona Library.
-Children are engaged and enthusiastic during his shows.
-They say "CritterrrMan is funny!"
-"The puppets are like real animals!" and the parents love the educational aspect of his program and the way he really listens to the children.

-Register for the party in advance online at www.mononalibrary.org, by calling the Monona Library at 608-222-6127, or at the circulation desk.
-Registration is appreciated, but not required.
+Register for the 9:30 “Make a Bird Feeder” and the 11:00 “Animal Tracks” activities in advance online at www.mononalibrary.org, by calling the Monona Library at 608-222-6127, or at the circulation desk.
+All other activities are available on a drop-in basis and no registration is necessary.
 This program is free and open to all ages.
 Attendees do not have to be participants in the 1000 Books Before Kindergarten program.

 1000 Books Before Kindergarten is a fun and exciting early literacy effort aimed at encouraging families to read at least 1000 books to their preschooler, birth to age 5, before they enter school.
 It was developed to increase awareness about the importance of early literacy as well as encourage parents and caregivers to embrace their role as their child’s first teacher.